The megaphallic male on the right (on the south corbel-table at Rubiães

 and possibly was accompanied by clownish behaviour.

-cylindrical, barrel-like drum with two skin heads
+: a large cylindrical, barrel-like drum with two skin heads

-still played in Afghanistan, Iran and Kurdistan.
+still played in Afghanistan, Pakistan, Iran, Kurdistan and Bengal.

 Some of the Romanesque representations of the instrument are decidedly phallic.